umberH/umberH.github.io/about.markdown

 Included but not limited to Namal Institute and Kinnaird College.

 # Education
+Currently I am working as a PhD Student at Macquarie University.

-I have completed my education from Pakistan.
+I have completed my previous education from Pakistan.

 [comment]:![Kitten](kitten.jpg#thumbnail)